 On top of this, there are student-run welfare networks.
-Within both CUSU (Cambridge University Students' Union) and the College Students' Union, there is a Welfare Officer, who organises events, occasionally puts sweets in your post box and is a constant port of call for any problems.
+Within both CUSU (Cambridge University Students' Union) and the College students' unions (the JCRs), there is a Welfare Officer, who organises events, occasionally puts sweets in your post box and is a constant port of call for any problems.
 You've also got your friends: one of the best things about University is that you live with so many people and make lots of really close friendships.

 The way the system works in practice will vary depending on your College and (mostly) how you get on with your tutors.
 Everything is informal and, quite often, you'll find someone you feel comfortable talking to and go to them throughout your time here.
 This informality is the greatest plus and the weakness of the system: sometimes, it doesn't work so well and things can seem fragmented or disjointed.
 Whatever happens, though, there will always be people to point you in the right direction.

 Ethnic Minority Students

 Though Cambridge has a smaller percentage of people from ethnic minorities than the big cities like London and Manchester, it is on a par with other universities and still in the process of increasing as more people apply.
 The student body in Cambridge is fairly culturally diverse and very culturally aware, and you won't have any problems getting involved with whatever you want to.
 There is an active Black Students' Campaign and many cultural or faith-based organisations.
 Generally, university is a great opportunity to meet people you might otherwise not had you stayed at home, and your background and your ethnicity does not need to be an issue.